RellikJaeger/ffmpeg-android-build/README.md

 ### English documentation：

-1. The script currently supports armeabi-v7a arm64-v8a.
-At present, I have cropped a lot of the currently compiled library 4M for FFmpeg, and the common functions of audio and video development are included.
+1. At present, the script supports armeabi-v7a arm64-v8a, libx264, libmp3lame, mediacodec.
+At present, I have cut a lot of the currently compiled library 5.8M for FFmpeg, and the common functions of audio and video development are included.
+To meet the daily development requirements, the minimum Cut to about 3M, if you need, you can remove some configurations by yourself.
-2. ffmpeg version 5.1.0
+2. ffmpeg version 5.1.1
 4. NDK version r14b, download address: https://developer.android.com/ndk/downloads/older_releases
 5. The build directory is already compiled, if you can't compile, use it first
-6. Compile environment Mac 12.5.1 (in theory, other environments can also use this script to compile)
+6. Compile environment Mac 12.6 (other environments can also use this script to compile)

-FFMpeg download address: http://ffmpeg.org/download.html Not using libx264, libx264 is GPL protocol, not friendly to commercial software optimization, using mpeg4 instead of video encoding
+FFMpeg download address: http://ffmpeg.org/download.html

 ### Build